keryell/muSYCL/README.rst

 It starts as a clean room implementation of a synthesizer to have a clean modern core architecture which can then be accelerated.
-So there is no low-level features like pointers, macros, raw loops, etc. used in the code.
-Just high-level generic and functional programming.
+So there is no low-level features like pointers, macros, raw loops, etc. used in the code as much as possible.
+Just mostly high-level generic and functional programming.

+This can be seen as a small DSL to define synthesizers in a programmatic way on steroids comparable to modular synthesizers in an electronic way.

 Running the examples